 The Java version of the web server uses a thread to monitor for incoming connections.
 When a new connection arrives, the server spawns a separate connection thread for that incoming connection.
 The server uses a global object to store the inventory values.
-This design isolates failures in connection threads to that specific request unless the failure corrupts the shared state.
+We used this design to isolate failures in connection threads to that specific request as much as possible.
+Note that failures can potentially corrupt the shared state.
 Note that unlike the Bristlecone version of the web server, a failure in a connection thread will prevent the server from performing any further operations for that connection including logging the request.